Advertise with Us!

 Python is great for developing server and desktop platforms, but it is considered weak for mobile computing.
 That’s why very few smartphone applications are written in Python.

-NodeJS: Pros, Cons and NodeJS use cases
+What is NodeJS: Pros, Cons and NodeJS use cases

 Source: Hackerrank Software Developer Survey